MayaAtwan/SolarSystemProject/MiniPlanetTutorial/README.md

 ### Player Transition 🚶‍♂️🚀
 - Players start inside the spaceship.
 - Pressing **Enter** allows the player to exit the spaceship, dropping onto the planetary surface for exploration.
-- Player controls are activated upon exiting the spaceship, allowing full movement on the planet.
+- Player controls are activated upon exiting the spaceship, allowing full movement on the space.
-- Returning to the spaceship reassigns controls for spaceship navigation.

 ---

 ## 🕹️ How to Use